 Do you see where this is going?

-In the world of our story, our hero is going to die.
+In the world of our story, our protagonist is going to die.
 Not in the physical sense perhaps, but in a sense that is just as real.
-Our hero is going to experience a death of his old identity.
+Our protagonist is going to experience a death of his old identity.
 He is going to die to all of his old ideas as he approaches that place where he recognizes that what he had wanted, what he had been questing for, in fact what he had pinned his identity to, is impossible to achieve.

 If we simply get what we want without surrendering the underlying meaning we attach to it, we will forever be in bondage to that desire.
 Surrender is an essential aspect of human development, i.e., the hero’s journey.
 Without it, there can be no transformation.